loganjb2542/walmart_analysis/README.md

 The dataset utilized for this analysis is a Walmart sales CSV file, which was loaded into a SQL workbench.
 ![Screenshot (337)](https://github.com/user-attachments/assets/fc5252ca-cb9e-4aa7-bfe9-14d0c526046f)
+### Process of importing csv file SQL Workbench Using the Table Data Import Wizard

+1. Right-click on the database or the newly created table.
+2. Select "Table Data Import Wizard".
+3. Click "Browse" to select the CSV file.
+4. Choose the destination table (existing or newly created).
+5. Configure the import settings: a> Character Set: Specify the character encoding of the CSV file (e.g., UTF-8, Latin1). b> Field Terminator: Indicate the delimiter used to separate fields (e.g., comma, semicolon, tab). c> Row Terminator: Specify the character(s) that mark the end of a row (e.g., newline). d> Enclosed By: Define the character used to enclose field values (e.g., double quotes). e> Escaped By: Specify the escape character used to escape special characters within field values.
+6. Click "Next" to review the mapping of CSV columns to table columns.
+Adjust as needed.
+7. Click "Finish" to start the import process.

 ## Data Preparation